kztakemoto/AdvVoter/README.md

 # AdvVoter
-This repository contains data and code used in our study on *[Adversarial attacks on voter model dynamics in complex networks](https://arxiv.org/abs/2111.09561)*.
+This repository contains data and code used in our study on *[Adversarial attacks on voter model dynamics in complex networks](https://doi.org/10.1103/PhysRevE.106.014301)*.

 ## Terms of use

 MIT licensed.
 Happy if you cite our preprint when using the codes:

-Chiyomaru K and Takemoto K (2021) Adversarial attacks on voter model dynamics in complex networks. arXiv:2111.09561.
+Chiyomaru K and Takemoto K (2021) Adversarial attacks on voter model dynamics in complex networks.
+Phys.
+Rev. E 106, 014301. doi:10.1103/PhysRevE.106.014301.

 ## Usage
 ### Requirements